Vegetarian Restaurants In Rome I Love - And You Will, Too!

 • Many minestre (soups), especially if beans are involved - just as with split pea soup or chili, people add meat/pork for flavor, so too do Italians often flavor soups and stews, either with pork or shellfish.

-Ask if it's not clear or you are not sure.
+If it's not clear or you are not sure, ask.

 vegan sweet potato at romeow cat bistrotWe loved this sweet potato dressed with vegan sour cream, seed, nuts and herbs.
 Romeow Cat Bistrot is definitely one of the most creative vegetarian restaurants in Rome.